How Long Does It Take To Become A CNA?

 While bachelor’s degrees might take at least four years to complete, CNA training normally lasts one or two years.

-READ ALSO: How Long Does It Take To Become A Paramedic?
+READ ALSO: How Long Does It Take To Become A Commercial Pilot?

 Some people can earn their nursing assistant certification in half the time it takes to earn their registered nurse certification, which solely affects the amount of time spent in school.